Skip to main content

 • Create a version commit and tag from the branch

-This is typically executed through the version.yml GitHub Workflow which will also push the tag.
+This is typically executed through the version.yml GitHub Workflow which will also push the tag and branch.

 npm run changelog